ThinkPad X1 series: X1 Carbon Gen 8

-X1 Yoga (5th Gen)
+X1 Yoga Gen 5

 The design is derived from 8th generation ThinkPad X1 Carbon.
 10th generation Core i5/i7 quad core processors and a built-in stylus.

+X1 Extreme Gen 3

+The update of 15 inch line; the last X1 ThinkPad line with non-reduced 1.8 mm key travel.

 X1 Nano

 Lenovo unveiled the first X1 Nano in September 2020.
-X1 Nano is the lightest ThinkPad ever at just 1.99 pounds (907g) and also Lenovo's first ThinkPad based on Intel Evo platform, powered by 11th Gen Intel Core processors.
-The machine has a 13-inch 16:10 screen with 4 speakers with Dolby Atmos and 4 360-degree microphones.
+X1 Nano was the lightest ThinkPad ever at the time at just 1.99 pounds (907 g) and also Lenovo's first ThinkPad based on Intel Evo platform, powered by 11th Gen Intel Core processors.
+The machine has a 13-inch 16:10 screen with four speakers with Dolby Atmos and four 360-degree microphones.

+X1 Fold

+X1 Fold with 13.3 inch display.

-2021 - 9th generation
+2021

-X1 Titanium Yoga (1st Gen)
+X1 Titanium Yoga Gen 1

 In 2021, Lenovo released the X1 Titanium Yoga, a 13.5-inch laptop with an 11th Gen Intel Core i5 or i7 processor and integrated Intel Iris Xe graphics.

-X1 Carbon (9th Gen)
+X1 Carbon Gen 9

 In January 2021 at the Consumer Electronics Show (CES), Lenovo announced their ninth generation X1 Carbon.
 It comes with a 16:10 aspect ratio display, wider touchpad, and a larger battery.